 Certain patent filings relating to our product candidates may be subject to step-in rights of certain of our licensors.
 We may have limited control over our licensor's activities or use or licensing of any other intellectual property that may be related to our in-licensed intellectual property.
-If any of our licensors or licensees having rights to file, prosecute, maintain, and defend our patent rights fail to conduct these activities for patents or patent applications covering any of our product candidates, our ability to develop and commercialize those product candidates may be adversely affected and we may not be able to prevent competitors or other third parties from making, using or selling competing products.
+If any of our licensors or licenses having rights to file, prosecute, maintain, and defend our patent rights fail to conduct these activities for patents or patent applications covering any of our product candidates, our ability to develop and commercialize those product candidates may be adversely affected and we may not be able to prevent competitors or other third parties from making, using or selling competing products.
 We cannot be certain that such activities by our licensors have been or will be conducted in compliance with applicable laws and regulations or will result in valid and enforceable patents or other intellectual property rights.
-Pursuant to the terms of the license agreements with our licensors, such licensors may have the right to control enforcement of our licensed patents or defense of any claims asserting the invalidity of such patents and, even if we are permitted to pursue such enforcement or defense, we cannot ensure the cooperation of our licensors or, in some cases, other necessary parties, such as any co-owners of patents or other intellectual property from which we have not yet obtained a license.
+Pursuant to the terms of the license agreements with our licensors, such licensors may have the right to control enforcement of defense, we cannot ensure the cooperation of our licensors or, in some cases, other necessary parties, such as any co-owners of patents or other intellectual property from which we have not yet obtained a license.
 We cannot be certain that our licensors, and in some cases, their co-owners, will allocate sufficient resources or prioritize their or our enforcement of such patents or defense of such claims to protect our interests in the licensed patents.
-Even if we are not a party to these legal actions, an adverse outcome could harm our business because it might prevent us from continuing to license intellectual property that we may need to operate our business.
-In addition, even when we have the right to control patent prosecution of licensed patents and patent applications, enforcement of licensed patents, commercialize our product candidates in the future.
+Even if we are not a party to these legal actions, an adverse outcome could harm our business because it might prevent us from continuing to licensed patent applications, enforcement of licensed patents, or defense of claims asserting the invalidity of those patents, we may still be adversely affected and we may need to operate our business.
+In addition, even when we have the right to control patent prosecution of licensed patents, or defense of claims asserting the invalidity of those patents, we may st commercialize our product candidates in the future.
 Some licenses granted to we may be subject to certain preexisting rights held by the licensors or certain third parties.
 As a result, we may not be able to prevent third parties from developing and commercializing competitive products in certain territories or fields.